About the Program

-Before we head out to explore the Ozarks and Quachita (wosh-i-taw) mountains of Arkansas and discover why it’s called “The Natural State” we pick up campers along the way in Austin and Dallas.
+Before we head out to explore the Ozarks and Quachita (wash-i-taw) mountains of Arkansas and discover why it’s called “The Natural State,” we pick up campers along the way in Austin and Dallas.
 We travel round trip from Texas via a 15 passenger van and trailer.
 NO AIRFARE OR EXPENSIVE GEAR to purchase!
-Once in the mountains campers will be treated to endless amounts of crystal clear rivers and streams, Opportunities to explore the inland highlands that are home to some of the best backpacking, kayaking, rock climbing, and camping in the South.
-Teens will backpack, hike along pristine streams to hidden swimming holes, camp along the river bank on a multi-day kayak trip, and adventure deep into a wild cave far beyond the lighted path that most people see.
+Once in the mountains campers will be treated to endless crystal clear rivers and streams, with opportunities to explore the inland highlands that are home to some of the best backpacking, kayaking, rock climbing, and camping in the South.
+Teens will backpack, hike along pristine streams to hidden swimming holes, camp along the river bank on a multi-day river trip, and adventure deep into a wild cave far beyond the lighted path that most people see.

 Teens will kayak down the Buffalo National River in the heart of the Ozarks camping along the way in one of America’s hidden treasures.
 Not only is the Buffalo the first river in the United States to be designated a National River, it is also home to the only elk heard in the state!
 We will backpack through parts of the Quachitas, the oldest National Forest in the Southern United States, learning Leave No Trace ethics along the way which is a practice that EPIC follows on all trips.

 Campers will explore a wild cave where lighted paths and hand rails are left behind for the less adventurous.
 We will head deep into a cave armed with only a headlamp and a local guide who will lead our campers through muddy passageways before they open up to large ballrooms exposing numerous stalactites and stalagmites.